 Who is eligible to set up a small business retirement plan?
 Anyone who has earned income from self-employment can establish a small business retirement plan.
 Examples include consultants, independent contractors, board members, store owners, sales representatives with 1099-MISC income, doctors, attorneys, real estate agents, people with home based businesses, and many more.
 Whether self-employed income is the primary income source, or an individual just has a small business on the side and continues to work for someone else, they are eligible to set up a small business retirement plan, using the income derived from being their own boss.

-Four of the popular plans for small business owners are: an Individual 401(k) which offers a Roth 401(k) feature, SEP IRA, SIMPLE IRA, and a Profit Sharing plan.
+Four small business and self-employed retirement plans include: Individual 401(k) which offers a Roth 401(k) feature, SEP IRA, SIMPLE IRA, and a Profit Sharing plans.

 An Individual 401(k) plan is designed to maximize contributions for self-employed individuals and spouses, and it’s less complex and less costly to maintain than a conventional 401(k) plan.
 The first thing to understand about an Individual 401(k) is that contributions can come from two sources.
 The first source is referred to as the owner’s salary deferral.
-How this works is that the business owner defers, or foregoes, a percentage or dollar amount of their salary up to a maximum of $18,000.
-If age 50 or over, they can defer an additional $6,000, for a total of $24,000 into the plan.
+How this works is that the business owner defers, or foregoes, a percentage or dollar amount of their salary up to a maximum of $18,500 in 2018.
+If over age 50, they can defer an additional $6,000, for a total of $24,500 into the plan.
 Salary deferrals can be used to reduce income and thus tax liability now.
 Alternatively, they can designate all or a portion of salary deferrals as an Individual Roth 401(k) contribution.
 With a Roth contribution, the contribution cannot be deducted now, but the business owner can take tax-free qualified distributions later.
 A qualified distribution is generally a distribution that is made after a 5 year holding period and after age 59½.

 An Individual and Roth Individual 401(k) also offer a loan feature, giving the opportunity to take a loan in the event of a setback.
 50% of the vested account balance, up to $50,000 can be borrowed.